 - you focus and affirm the positive behaviors of your child more frequently

-Even though you may struggle like I do, to get your kids out the door on time for school every morning, placing the highest priority on a heart connection with your child proves you are a good mother.
+Even though you may struggle like I do, to get your kids out the door on time for school every morning, placing the highest priority on a heart connection with your child proves you’re a great mother.

 That’s because you know deep inside that having a quality relationship with your kids is vitally important to their overall health and well-being.
 Children who have grown up feeling unloved by their mothers often report this as feeling “unknown” by their mothers.